 Strong sturdy stems and slightly glossy leathery grey-green fronds make this one of the best ferns for floral arrangements.
 In late spring it’s great fun to look for immature sori (spore cases) on the underside of the frond.
 Hunt for small green bumps along the margins of the subleaflets.
-Later in the year, the sori changes color to rusty-brown.
+Later in the year, the sori change color to rusty-brown.

 Evergreen leaves flourish through the winter and can be found in rocky wooded slopes in Canada, onwards south to Alabama and farther west to the Rocky Mountains.

 Ferns make wonderful low-maintenance foliage plants that thrive in woodsy humus-rich soil and lend a serene aura to a shady garden or landscape.
 Mulch with 2" of leaves if necessary to keep crowns from drying out.
 All of our ferns are nursery propagated and not dug from the wild.

 Performs best in less than 3 hours of sunlight per day but will tolerate more if you ask nicely.
 Plant 12" apart in moist well-drained woodland soil.
 Z3. (bare-root crowns)

 Click here for a complete list of qualifying items.